Infinite-Blue-1042/Fluent/README.md

 ```

 ### Button
 The button command creates buttons.
-You place them wit the place command.
+They are widgets.
 Look at this example.
 ```
 window create app
 button create app home